 Nobody really knows how it will change the internet but I don’t think it’ll change the internet the same way that some think.
 No, it won’t dramatically change the number of mobile websites.
 It will change that a little bit but the big change will come from developers and designers themselves.

-Mobile first has been spoken of for many years by designers and developers but the fact is, most don’t do things mobile first.
+Mobile first website design has been spoken of for many years by designers and developers but the fact is, most don’t do things mobile first.
 It’s too comfortable to work on a computer and then think about mobile as an afterthought.

 Let’s take a look at mobile first and how it’s typically thought of.